nataliedoss/Score-matching-variational-inference/README.md

 This is a Python3 implementation of the algorithm described in Section 1 of <a href="sm_vi.pdf" download>Nonparametric variational inference via score matching</a>.
 A sample script to test the algorithm is below.

+For more details on variational inference, see the summary sheet <a href="vi.pdf" download>Variational Inference</a>.

 Also included is a Jupyter notebook, [Variational EM via score matching](https://github.com/nataliedoss/Score-matching-variational-inference/blob/master/vae_sm.ipynb), implementing the algorithm described in Section 2.1 of <a href="sm_vi.pdf" download>Nonparametric variational inference via score matching</a>.
 This algorithm imitates the variational autoencoder of [Kingma and Welling (2013)](https://arxiv.org/abs/1312.6114), but instead of performing variational inference via minimizing a KL divergence, it performs variational inference by minimizing a Fisher divergence.

 Also included is a Jupyter notebook, [Variational EM via ratio matching](https://github.com/nataliedoss/Score-matching-variational-inference/blob/master/vae_rm.ipynb), implementing the algorithm described in Section 2.2 of <a href="sm_vi.pdf" download>Nonparametric variational inference via score matching</a>.
 Again, this algorithm imitates the variational autoencoder, but performs variational inference via ratio matching.